Part 1: No Hope

 Krang uses his last bit of strength to overpower Leo in speech.
 Leo's face saddens in recognition of his own inferiority while speaking to Krang.
 With a combination of whining justifications, and phony acts of contrition with traces of psychological terrorism, Krang successfully imposes his will over Leonardo, who pulls the plug on Krang's life support system, upon which Krang cackles like Satan, and turns to stone.

 After both villains are defeated, the Turtles and Casey meet back up in the mezzanine and celebrate together.
 They are interrupted by a commotion at the front entrance to the building, and it is the press.
 Casey's mood becomes dire once again, thinking about what would happen to the Turtles if the press discovered them.
 He tells them with angst to search for a back exit, which they do.
 Then Casey opens the front doors and speaks to the authorities, with no other choice.
 First the Police, then New York News Corporation.
 The story of Krang, Inc will be studied, and its ramifications dealt with to re-engineer a happier era for the City of New York.
 A large crowd gathers outside the building and cheers.
 April O'Neil finds Casey Jones and rushes over and tries to kiss him.
 He's glad to see her, but before their romance can begin, Casey Jones' guilt brings him back to the mutants, who are hiding at a storm drain around-the-corner with Splinter present.
-Casey Jones fears human prejudice will be intolerant of Splinter and the Turtles, and their freedoms will be taken from them for the purposes of scientific research.
+Casey Jones fears human prejudice will be intolerant of Splinter and the Turtles, and their freedoms will be taken from them once again for the purposes of scientific research.
 April O'Neil's gut drops and she belts out "shit" while sniveling.
 Casey Jones and April O'Neil run over, and Casey bellows with his eyes also tearing: "Master Splinter..."
 And Splinter bows in the way of the samurai, disturbed and in awe of the twisted forces and their fatalistic reckoning.
 "You can't come up here."
 Splinter nods, and descends with the Turtles to celebrate their victory in private, with pizza.